How does alcohol affect the heart?

-Your healthcare provider will ask about your symptoms and examine you.
+Your healthcare provider will ask about your symptoms and medical history and examine you.
 You may have some tests, such as:

 How is it treated?

 If you have heart disease related to alcohol, you must stop drinking completely.
-The good news is that if damage is not severe, the size of the heart may go back to normal and your heart may pump better when you stop drinking.
+The good news is that if damage to your heart is not severe, your heart may go back to its normal size and may pump better after you stop drinking.
 If you keep drinking even moderately, your heart function will keep getting worse.

 Ask yourself these questions to find out if you have a drinking problem:

 - Have you ever felt you should stop drinking so much?

 - Have people showed concern about how much or how often you drink?

 - Have you ever felt bad or guilty about your drinking?